evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 ## PwnGRID

-By default the `grid` [plugin](https://github.com/evilsocket/pwnagotchi/blob/master/docs/plugins.md) is **only partially** enabled, this means that whenever the unit will detect internet connectivity in manual mode, it'll signal its presence to the PwnGRID server without sending any data other than:
+By default the `grid` [plugin](https://github.com/evilsocket/pwnagotchi/blob/master/docs/plugins.md) is **only partially** enabled, this means that whenever the Pwnagotchi detects internet connectivity in manual mode, it'll signal its presence to the PwnGRID server without sending any data other than:

 - The cryptographic identity of the unit, generated at first boot and used for authentication.